Family Law

 Read MoreUtah marriages – civil marriages in Israel by video conferencing (important legal information)

-What are Utah marriages and how do they enable the registration of a civil marriage in Israel?
+What are Utah marriages, and how do they enable civil marriage registration in Israel?
 As we know, couples cannot marry in a civil marriage within the borders of Israel.
-However, Israeli law stipulates that the Interior Ministry must recognize marriages that were legally conducted and registered abroad and register the couples as…
+However, Israeli law stipulates that the Interior Ministry must recognize marriages that were legally conducted and registered abroad and register the couples as married in Israel.…

 Read MoreConsular marriages in Israel